omkar-shelke25/cka-killercoda/calico-setup/step1.md

 ### ❓ **Tasks**

-Due to security, compliance, and tenant isolation requirements, your task is to install Project Calico as the Container Network Interface (CNI) plugin because it supports Kubernetes NetworkPolicy enforcement.
+Your task is to install Project Calico as the Container Network Interface (CNI) plugin because it supports Kubernetes NetworkPolicy enforcement.

 You are provided with the official Tigera Operator manifest: